GarethMurden/genetibit/readme.md

 	- Device-to-device communication

 - Fixes
-	- Performance:
+	- Breeding sale performance
-		- breeding_sale
+		- Use 1 ribbon & text for rank
-			- ribbon on background & only update text?
+		- Include heterozygosity %
 	- Shouldn't be possible to breed a critter to itself
 	- Cursors don't move to right on breeding screen after first selection
 	- Price sticks after menu close